 The engagement metric typically covers a number of actions that your audience takes on social media and other digital channels.
-It includes likes, follows, social shares, comments, direct messages, link clicks and similar.
+It includes likes, follows, social shares, comments, direct messages, link clicks, and similar.
 This metric comes under social listening because each user will have a different reason for engaging that way.

 Metric 2 – Number of leads

-While engagement gives you an estimate of conversions, the number of leads you actually generate have a direct impact on your sales.
+While engagement gives you an estimate of conversions, the number of leads you actually generate has a direct impact on your sales.
 A lead is basically a potential buyer of your product/ service.
 So when you are listening to social conversations, a lead is a person who may have clicked on an ad campaign or followed your page to get more details on your offer.

 Business KPI: Campaign target